-The tuning provided estimates for full distribution of possible parameter, along with information about correlation, sensitivity and identifiability.
-Some parameters were correlated with each other due to phenomenological connection between carbon

-10 uptake and water stress or other connections due to the set-up of the model formulations.
+The tuning provided estimates for full distribution of possible parameterparameters, along with information about correlation, sensitivity and identifiability.
+Some parameters were correlated with each other due to phenomenological connection between carbon uptake and water stress or other connections due to the set-up of the model formulations.
 The latter holds especially for vegetation phenology parameters.
-The least identifiable parameters include phenology parameters, parameters connecting relative humidity and soil dryness, and the field capacity of the skin reservoir.
+The least identifiable parameters include phenology parameters, parameters

+10 connecting relative humidity and soil dryness, and the field capacity of the skin reservoir.
 These soil parameters were masked by the large contribution from vegetation transpiration.

-In addition to leaf area index and maximum carboxylation rate, the most effective parameters adjusting GPP and ET fluxes in
+In addition to leaf area index and maximum carboxylation rate, the most effective parameters adjusting GPP and ET the gross primary production (GPP) and evapotranspiration (ET) fluxes in seasonal tuning were related to soil wilting point, drainage and moisture stress imposed on vegetation.
+For daily and half-hourly tunings the most important parameters were the ratio of period, where half-hourly tuned parameters were better.
+In general, the daily tuning providing the most reduction in modeldata mismatch.

-15 seasonal tuning were related to soil wilting point, drainage and moisture stress imposed on vegetation.
-For daily and half-hourly tunings the most important parameters were the ratio of leaf internal CO{2-2} concentration to external CO_2 , relative humidity, transpiration and soil moisture stress2 and the parameter connecting relative humidity and soil dryness.
+15 leaf internal CO_2 concentration to external CO_2 and the parameter connecting relative humidity and soil dryness.
 Effectively the seasonal tuning transferred water from soil moisture into ET, and daily and half-hourly tunings reversed this process.

 The seasonal tuning improved the month-to-month development of GPP and ET, and produced the most stable estimates of water use efficiency.
 When compared to the seasonal tuning, the daily tuning is worse on the seasonal scale.
-However, daily parametrization reproduced the observations for average diurnal cycle best, except the GPP for Sodankylä validation period, where half-hourly tuned parameters were better.
-In general, the daily tuning providing the most reduction in model-data mismatch.
+However, daily parametrization reproduced the observations for average diurnal cycle best, except the GPP for Sodankylä validation